edmondmiu/quickbet/README.md

 ## 🎯 Core Concept

-Instead of traditional match outcome betting, QuickBet creates dynamic, contextual questions about live matches:
+Instead of traditional match outcome betting, QuickBet creates simple, compelling predictions about live matches:
-- "How many goals in the next 10 minutes?"
+- "Manchester United will hold on to win"
-- "Next team to score?"
+- "This game will be a goal fest (3+ goals)"
-- "Total corners before halftime?"
+- "Liverpool's attack will dominate tonight"

-**Key USP**: Swipe through matches, tap for questions, bet in seconds.
+**Key USP**: One tap to bet - see question, tap answer, done!
+Swipe for more matches.

 ## 🏗️ Architecture